patterson-s/domesticatinginequalityreplication/preprocessing.md

 4)  Remove speeches from 1970 because of incomplete data
 5)  Transliteration text to ensure all characters are in ASCII
 6)  Create unnested token object; remove stopwords and numbers

+Operations were performed on version 5.0 of the UNGDC

 The original data can be downloaded from the following link:
 <https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/0TJX8Y>